• Skip to primary navigation

 Instructions

-• Then pour in the chicken broth and bring it to a boil.
-Reduce to a simmer and let it cook down for about 2-3 minutes.
+• Pour in the chicken broth and bring to a gentle boil.
+Reduce to a simmer and cook for 2–3 minutes to slightly reduce the liquid.

 Notes